99-year-old Chilean scientist is a living legend in plant genetics, and here’s his story.

 In 1960, the director of the Rockefeller Foundation in Chile, Dr. Joseph Rupert, offered me a scholarship to pursue a Ph.D. at the U. of Minnesota.
 In 1963, I obtained my Doctorate degree in Plant Genetics, specifically in maize breeding.
 During my three years at the university, I was a fellow student with some historically remarkable people, such as Elmer Johnson, who developed the first varieties of lowland corn, and the world-famous Dr. Norman Borlaug, who saved millions of people from starvation and won the Nobel Peace Prize in 1970.
 They collaborated in the creation of the International Maize and Wheat Improvement Center (CIMMYT), where I began working in 1971 for two decades.

-SW LATAM: What were some of the highlights of your career?
+SW LATAM: What are some of the highlights of your career?

 Alejandro: One was my involvement in the early development of maize hybrids in Chile.
-Starting when I joined Plan Chillan, I worked closely with Dr. Hernán Gacitúa and the agronomist Luis Hevia to achieve the development of the maize hybrids MA1 and MA2, which marked a before and after in maize production in Chile.
+When I joined the Chillan Plan, I applied the teachings I received from Dr. Hernán Gacitúa and Agronomist Luis Hevia, both from the Research Department of the Chilean Ministry of Agriculture, who developed the first Chilean corn hybrids: MA1 and MA2, which marked a before and after in maize production in Chile.

 However, my role as senior research staff at CIMMYT in Mexico was more significant.
 Here, I collaborated in the development of varieties of maize for the tropics in almost 100 countries, as well as the improvement of crop management technologies for this cereal.